Mayors in England: Lord mayors

-In May 2022, Southampton was added to the list.

 Honorifics

 The Lord Mayors of London and York are styled The Right Honourable.
 All other Lord Mayors, as well as the Mayors of cities and the original Cinque Ports (Sandwich, Hythe, Dover, Romney and Hastings), are styled The Right Worshipful.
 (Bristol styles its lord mayor "Right Honourable" instead, but this usage is without official sanction).
 All other Mayors are styled The Worshipful, though this is in practice rarely used for a Town Mayor.
 These honorific styles are used only before the Mayoral title and not before the name, and are not retained after the term of office.

 A mayor can also be styled Mr Mayor and usually appoints a consort, typically a spouse, other family member or fellow councillor.
 In England (and the Commonwealth), the designated female consort of a mayor is usually styled Mayoress or occasionally Mrs Mayor and accompanies the mayor to civic functions.
 A female mayor is also called mayor, not, as sometimes erroneously called, "Lady Mayoress".
 A mayoress or Lady Mayoress is a female consort of a mayor or Lord Mayor; a male consort of a mayor or Lord Mayor is a Mayor's Consort or Lord Mayor's Consort.